Help for Mental Health and Substance Use Disorder

 NJMentalHealthCares is a service of the Mental Health Association in New Jersey funded by the NJ Department of Human Services, Division of Mental Health and Addiction Services.

-The NJ Connect for Recovery Call Line was established to support two distinct groups across the state of New Jersey: those concerned with their own opiate use; and, those who are experiencing distress related to the opiate use of a friend or family member.
+The NJ Connect for Recovery Call Line focuses on helping people who are concerned about a family or friend whose loved one has a substance use disorder.
 This service is a safe, confidential, nonjudgmental forum that New Jerseyans may call to connect, grow and transform through a unique combination of supportive counseling from Certified Alcohol and Drug Counselors and Peer Specialists.

 The Mental Health Association in New Jersey’s (MHANJ’s) NJ Connect for Recovery Call Line is pleased to announce expanded weekday hours to increase access to guidance for people coping with opiate addiction and their family members.